 6. BIRD BRAINS

 Did you know that crows are capable of recognizing and remembering individual faces and can teach their children which individuals to avoid?
 Far from being “hard-wired” as previously thought, recent research proves that birds actually possess sophisticated cognitive abilities.
 Indeed, responding to changing conditions by changing the way they act, is often crucial to their survival.
-Join us as we compare and contrast the fascinating qualities of avian intelligence among three different species of birds: an American Crow, a Peregrine Falcon, and a Blue and Gold Macaw.
+Join us as we compare and contrast the fascinating qualities of avian intelligence among four different species of birds: an American Crow, a Peregrine Falcon, an Owl, and a Blue and Gold Macaw.